anuzsubedi/my-discord-bot/readme.md

    - Under the "Token" section, click on "Copy" to copy your bot token.
    - Paste the copied token into the `YOUR_DISCORD_BOT_TOKEN` field in the `config.yml` file.

+   To obtain the channel IDs for `YOUR_ANNOUNCEMENT_CHANNEL_ID`, `YOUR_LOG_CHANNEL_ID`, `YOUR_JOIN_LEAVE_CHANNEL_ID`, and `YOUR_MEMBER_DETAIL_LOG_CHANNEL_ID`, you need to enable Developer Mode in Discord.
+Here's how:

+   - Open your Discord client and go to User Settings.
+   - Under the "Appearance" section, scroll down to the "Advanced" section.
+   - Toggle on the "Developer Mode" option.
+   - Once Developer Mode is enabled, you can right-click on any channel and select "Copy ID" to get the channel ID.
+   - Paste the copied channel ID into the respective fields in the `config.yaml` file.

-4. Save the `config.yml` file.
+4. Save the `config.yaml` file.

 5. Run the bot using your preferred method.
-Make sure the `config.yml` file is in the root folder of the bot.
+Make sure the `config.yaml` file is in the root folder of the bot.

 That's it!
 Your bot should now be up and running.